anuragkapur/algorithmic-programming/src/com/anuragkapur/misc/README.md

 Given a rod of length n inches and a table of prices pi for i = 1,2,...,n, determine the maximum revenue rn obtainable by cutting up the rod and selling the pieces.
 Note that if the price pn for a rod of length n is large enough, an optimal solution may require no cutting at all.

+##Reverse Multiples of 3
+### Problem Statement
+Given a alphanum string, return a new string with positions of chars that are a multiple of 3 reversed
+Example:
+Input: aa bb 83yy 9a6
+Output: aa bb 86yy 9a3